Hydrocele testis

 A hydrocele testis is an accumulation of clear fluid within the cavum vaginale, the potential space between the layers of the tunica vaginalis of the testicle.
 It is the most common form of hydrocele and is often referred to simply as a "hydrocele".
 A primary hydrocele testis causes a painless enlargement in the scrotum on the affected side and is thought to be due to the defective absorption of fluid secreted between the two layers of the tunica vaginalis (investing membrane).
 A secondary hydrocele is secondary to either inflammation or a neoplasm in the testis.

 A hydrocele testis usually occurs on one side, but can also affect both sides.
 The accumulation can be a marker of physical trauma, infection, tumor or varicocele surgery, but the cause is generally unknown.
-Indirect inguinal hernia indicates increased risk of hydrocele testis.
+Indirect inguinal hernia indicates an increased risk of hydrocele testis.

 Signs and symptoms

 A hydrocele testis feels like a small fluid-filled balloon inside the scrotum.
-It is smooth, and is mainly in front of the testis.
+It is smooth and is mainly in front of the testis.
 Hydrocele testes vary greatly in size and are typically painless and harmless.
 However, as the fluid continues to accumulate and the scrotum further enlarges, more discomfort can be expected.
 Large hydroceles will cause discomfort because of their size.
 Sometimes pain can be in both testicles as pressure from the enlarged area puts pressure against the unaffected area which can cause discomfort to the normal testicle.
-It has also been found to decrease a man's sex drive and makes him less active for fear of enlarging the mass.
+It has also been found to decrease a man's sex drive and make him less active for fear of enlarging the mass.
 As the fluid of a hydrocele testis is transparent, light shone through the hydrocelic region will be visible from the other side.
 This phenomenon is called transillumination.

 Symptoms of a hydrocele testis can easily be distinguished from testicular cancer, as a hydrocele is soft and fluid-filled, whereas testicular cancer feels hard and rough.
+A hydrocele is differentiated from a varicocele by physical examination (palpation), and if necessary ultrasound.